 MiStorage with the Common Internet File System (CIFS) protocol provides a secure environment to store most types of sensitive university data.
-However, you should still exercise caution when storing sensitive data in MiStorage with CIFS (Gold or Silver).
+However, you should still exercise caution when storing sensitive data.
 See Sensitive Data Guide: MiStorage with CIFS for details.

 Improving Security for MiStorage NFS